-Helene Plaquet, ICC accredited Incoterms® 2020 trainer at Mathez Conseil Formation and Head of customs formalities at Mathez Freight Forwarding gives us her first operational analysis:
+Helene Plaquet, ICC accredited Incoterms® 2020 trainer at MATHEZ FORMATION and Head of customs formalities at MATHEZ FREIGHT gives us her first operational analysis:

 The new 2020 version of Incoterms®, which comes into being on 1st January 2020 is more precise than its forerunner and has been technically upgraded with comparison tools aimed at professionals.

 There are still the same number of Incoterms® (11) but some have been changed.

 - DAT (Delivered At Terminal becomes DPU (Delivered at Place Unloaded).
 The term “terminal” which was more restrictive, is replaced by “place unloaded”, which includes all possible delivery sites (worksite, airport, buyer’s premises etc.).
 DPU also increases commitment and risks on behalf of the seller, who will be responsible for unloading in the designated destination.

 DPU is particularly suited to large projects, yards, onsite delivery etc. However be aware it will often require preliminary analysis of logistics.

 - A variant of the FCA is proposed which is more suited to documentary credits.
 The seller and buyer can now agree that the buyer will give instructions to their shipping agent to supply the seller with proof of loading.